English Online Dictionary. What means k? What does k mean?

 Etymology

-The Finnish orthography using the Latin script was based on Swedish, German and Latin.
+The Finnish orthography using the Latin script was based on those of Swedish, German and Latin, and was first used in the mid-16th century.
 No earlier script is known.
-See the Wikipedia article on Finnish for more information, and k for development of the glyph itself.
+See the Wikipedia article on Finnish for more information, and k for information on the development of the glyph itself.

 Pronunciation